michalmarczyk/clj-lazy-json/README.md

 function, which can be called on anything acceptable to `clojure.java.io/reader` (e.g. a `File`, `URI` or a ready-made `Reader`). `parse-string` is a convenience wrapper for dealing with JSON documents contained in strings.
+These functions, as well as the underlying `lazy-source-seq` function, operate on simple Clojure lazy seqs.
+Queue-backed variants using code from `clojure.data.xml` are also available, see `queued-parse`, `queud-parse-string` and `queued-source-seq`.

 During development, rather than defining named JSON processing functions, it may be convenient to use the `process-lazy-json-tree`